 The rising cost of energy in the UK in recent years led to the UK government directing energy regulator Ofgem to exert some control over prices.
 The result was the energy price cap, a limit to the amount that energy companies can charge customers on default tariffs.
 There’s also a price cap on prepayment meter charges.

 The first energy price cap was set in 2017, but only applied to prepayment tariffs.
 In 2019 it was followed by the default tariff price cap.
 Both caps exist to make energy prices fairer and less costly.
-The new price cap level, which was announced in February 2021 and will come into effect in April 2021, is £1,138, which is an increase of £96 (or 9%).
-The new prepayment tariff cap level, which affects four million UK households, will also come into effect in April with an increase to £1,156.
+The current price cap level, which was announced in February 2021 and came into effect in April 2021, is £1,138, which is an increase of £96 (or 9%).
+The current prepayment tariff cap level, which affects four million UK households, is £1,156 - it also came into effect in April.

 It’s important to note that the energy price cap doesn’t apply to all energy customers – solely those on the types of tariffs mentioned above.
 In the case of the default tariff price cap, that’s roughly 11 million UK households, including those who have never switched providers.
 It also helps cover those who transitioned to a default or variable tariff at the end of a fixed-term deal.